kubecost/docs/custom-prom.md

 ### Dependency Requirements

 Kubecost requires the following minimum versions:

   - kube-state-metrics - v1.6.0+ (May 19)
   - cAdvisor - kubelet v1.11.0+  (May 18)
   - node-exporter - v0.16+ (May 18) [Optional]

 ### Implementation Steps

 1. Pass the following parameters in your helm [values file](https://github.com/kubecost/cost-analyzer-helm-chart/blob/master/cost-analyzer/values.yaml):

     * `prometheus.fqdn` to match your local Prometheus service address with this format `  http://<prometheus-server-service-name>.<prometheus-server-namespace>.svc`
     * `prometheus.enabled` set to `false`

     Pass this updated file to the Kubecost helm install command with `--values values.yaml`

+    Or add `--set prometheus.fqdn=http://<prometheus-server-service-name>.<prometheus-server-namespace>.svc --set prometheus.enabled=false` the end of your helm install command

-2. <a name="scrape-configs"></a>Have your Prometheus scrape the cost-model `/metrics` endpoint.
+1. <a name="scrape-configs"></a>Have your Prometheus scrape the cost-model `/metrics` endpoint.
 These metrics are needed for reporting accurate pricing data.
 Here is an example scrape config:

 ```
 - job_name: kubecost